Centrora/centroradocs/git-backup-suite.rst

 3. Main Functions
 ---------------------------------------------

-UNINSTALL GIT
+* Uninstall Git

- This will delete all the git files and the plugin will stop tracking for all the changes.
-Which implies that all your backup and the backup history will be deleted.
-If you have performed a cloud backup previously, it will dis-link the cloud account but the repository will still exist.
+This will delete all Git files and the plugin will stop tracking for all the changes.
+Then all your backups and the backup history will be deleted.
+If you have performed a cloud backup previously, it will dis-link the cloud account but the repository will still exist in the cloud account.

-CREATE LOCAL BACKUP
+* Create Local Backup

 This feature will back up your database along with the files.
 Once the process is completed the system will have a snapshot of the files in the system
 So, to create a local backup, click on the create local backup icon  and it will show a pop up like this :